jaxdesmarais/readme/journal.md

 This is a space for me to write about my experience in my first Engineering role.
 I hope to write about my experience each week to look back on and hopefully learn from myself.
 My goal is to add some notes at least once a month, but sometimes I'll probably be bad at that.

+## Week of January 11th
+### Successes
+* I merged my first PR - my code will now be in the wild
+* My tasks are going well once I got on a roll but still slow to start

+### Surprises
+* I am starting to udnerstand what people mean by their PR comments instead of mostly being confused

+### Personal Life
+* We owned our house for a year today - what a wild ride
+* Valerie also turns 2 in two weeks which is also wild/cool

 ## Week of December 14th
 ### Successes
 * I put up my first PR, it was small and I needed a lot of help but I did it